 Sigrun specialises in human rights obligations, particularly related to economic, social and cultural rights.
 She is currently focusing on two areas: extraterritorial human rights obligations, and business and human rights.
-Sigrun has worked actively with organisations outside of academia, including the human rights organisations FIAN-International (focusing on the right to food as a human to police forces across the UK, third sector support services, and policymakers, and has influenced policy and practice related to supporting male survivors of sexual violence.
-She is co-leading on the 'JiCSAV: Justice in Covid-19 for Sexual Abuse and Violence' project.
-The research team will be exploring the impacts of the Covid-19 pandemic on criminal justice journeys of adult and child survivors of sexual abuse, rape, and sexual assault.
+Sigrun has worked actively with organisations outside of academia, including the human rights organisations FIAN-International (focusing on the right to food as a human right).

-right).
 She is a founding member of the International Consortium on Extraterritorial Human Rights Obligations, gathering together several hundred individuals and non-governmental organisations to promote universal protection of human rights.
-She has also worked closely with the UN human rights system, including the UN Committee on Economic.
-Social and Cultural Rights.
+She has also worked closely with the UN human rights system, including the UN Committee on Economic, Social and Cultural Rights.